codan81/Stock-Flipper-Adviser/README.md

 ```

-Upon launching the loan qualifier application you will be greeted with the following prompts.
+Upon launching the Portfolio Advisor application you will be greeted with the following prompts.

 ![Voila_portfolio_advisor_Prompts](images/Screen_Shot_1.png)
 ![Voila_portfolio_advisor_Prompts](images/Screen_Shot_2.png)